Theucalyptus/StageIoT/README.md

 - Data access API
 - Benchmarking & measures: the platform measure all sorts of things about itself and its performance, like network usage, latency and reliability

+## Networking
+The program is designed to either use the internet connection available on the host device if running on HTTP/WebSocket, as well as LoRa using a Lopy 4 wireless module connected via UART.
+The client allows for two networks to be used: one main and a backup/alternative.
+If the main network is down*, the client switches to the backup.
+In case both networks are down, the data is still being logged localy.
+When a network is down, we periodicaly check if its back up and switch accordingly.

+* NOTE: LoRa doesn't provide an easy way to know if the network is up, as we would need to use confirmed messages, which are limited in number because they require downlink communication.
+We assume that LoRa is always up, as a "best effort" backup solution.

+* NOTE: HTTP and WebSocket count as two different networks

+For static devices, LoRa could would be suitable for infrequent status update, while a more capable network could be used for important, real-time data.

 ## Setup & Usage
 This section contains information on how to setup, deploy and use both the software and the hardware.